gitinit-shivamrathour/gitinit-resume.github.io/README.md

-# .resume - A Resume Builder Web Application.
+# A Resume Builder Web Application - .resume

 ## A resume builder dynamic website using javascript.